 What Would a Nurse be Subject to if Recently Convicted of a Felony? | Nursing Convictions

-So, What Would a Nurse be Subject to if Recently Convicted of a Felony?
-A nurse licensed in Arizona with the Arizona Board of Nursing who recently was convicted of a felony would ultimately lose their license.
+A nurse licensed in Arizona with the Arizona Board of Nursing recently convicted of a felony would ultimately lose their license.
 State law requires that any nurse convicted of a felony have their license revoked.

 Scenario Where Nursing License Would not be Revoked

-The only scenario where a nurse could keep their license would be if they were convicted of an undesignated felony and have it redesignated a misdemeanor prior to the Board revoking their license.
+The only scenario where a nurse could keep their license would be if they were convicted of an undesignated felony and had it redesignated a misdemeanor before the Board revoked their license.

-A past felony for a nurse will not necessarily prevent a nurse from obtaining a license or a career in the medical field.
-However, the Board has a public policy on their website which covers the details of under what circumstances a nurse with a case that resulted in a criminal conviction can get a license.
+A past felony will not necessarily prevent a nurse from obtaining a license or a career in the medical field.
+However, the Board has a public policy on its website covering the details of under what circumstances a nurse with a case that resulted in a criminal conviction can get a license.

 Arizona Nurse Felony Bar